CONVEYANCING FOR BUYERS

 BUILDING AND PEST INSPECTIONS

-Under the legislation, the vendor is only required to disclose any matters affecting the title to the property.
+When buying a property under the legislation, the seller is only required to disclose any matters affecting the title to the property.
 The vendor is not required to provide information about the quality of any building structure on the land.
 Before you commit yourself to the purchase of a property, you should discuss with your conveyancer what inspections (if any) you should obtain.
 When buying a house, we recommend that you get both pest and building reports.
 They will give you peace of mind and, compared to the investment you are about to make, the cost of these reports is minimal.
 Some defects may be evident to the untrained eye; however, a building inspection will report minor maintenance and cosmetic issues.
 The report also advises on any structural or building problems that may not be obvious, including drainage or damp problems.
 Note, even a new building can have defects.
 A pest inspection will report on any visible old or current structural pest activity that may be present.
 Pest inspections will only report on structural wood-boring pests and will not normally advise on the presence of cockroaches, mice, rats, etc.

 When choosing your inspectors, check that they have the right qualifications and experience.
 Check that the inspectors carry professional indemnity insurance.
 If they miss something detrimental, you have some chance of being compensated for an error or oversight